rclone/rclone/docs/content/docs.md

 rename a file locally then sync it to a remote, rclone will delete the old file on the remote and upload a new copy.

-If you use this flag, and the remote supports server side copy or server side move, and the source and destination have a compatible hash, then this will track renames during `sync` operations and perform renaming server-side.
+If you use this flag, and the remote supports server-side copy or server-side move, and the source and destination have a compatible hash, then this will track renames during `sync` operations and perform renaming server-side.